Asantewaah/Data-Projects/README.md

 With expertise in orchestrating data-driven strategies using Google Ads and Facebook Ads, I've conducted thorough analysis of campaign performance metrics, A/B testing, and continuous monitoring.
 As a result, I've achieved improved campaign performance with a 20% boost in click-through rates and significant cost savings of up to 50% of the general ad budget.

-Beyond my professional endeavors, I take pride in my contribution to education.
+Beyond my professional endeavors, I take pride in my contribution to academic projects.
 I've led quality control efforts for an ed-tech company and implemented an optimized system to identify weaknesses in students' educational backgrounds, resulting in a commendable 20% improvement in student comprehension.
 Additionally, I've had the privilege of educating and mentoring 25+ students in Data Science, ensuring their success and maintaining a perfect 100% student satisfaction rate.

 **Skills Summary:**